lammps/lammps/doc/src/fix_ave_grid.rst

 If the simulation box size or shape changes during a simulation, the grid always conforms to the size/shape of the current simulation box.
-If one more dimensions have non-peridoic shrink-wrapped boundary conditions, as defined by the :doc:`boundary <boundary>` command, then the grid will extend over the (dynamic) shrink-wrapped extent in each dimension.
+If one more dimensions have non-periodic shrink-wrapped boundary conditions, as defined by the :doc:`boundary <boundary>` command, then the grid will extend over the (dynamic) shrink-wrapped extent in each dimension.
 If the box shape is triclinic, as explained in :doc:`Howto